-A joint webinar between the Bar Council of England and Wales and the Law Society of Kenya taking place 12pm UK time (2pm East Africa time).
+A joint webinar between the Bar Council of England and Wales and the Law Society of Kenya taking place 12pm BST (2pm East Africa Time).

 AI Authentic Intelligence.png